You need to develop a set of street riding strategies that allows you to gather critical information to make good decisions and avoid problems.

 An escape route is an alternate path of travel that you can take if a hazard develops in your path.
 No matter what the conditions, always use SIPDE and plan an escape route.
 In the illustration below, the first rider has three escape routes open should they need to take an alternate path.
 The second rider has an escape route open to the left.
 The third rider does not have a clear escape route and should increase their space cushion.
 The third rider has nowhere to go if they need to take an alternate path of travel, which leaves them vulnerable to potential hazards.

-In crashes with motorcyclists, drivers often say that they never saw the motorcycle.
+In collisions with motorcyclists, drivers often say that they never saw the motorcycle.
 From ahead or behind, a motorcycle’s outline is much smaller than a car’s.
 Also, it’s hard to see something you are not looking for, and many drivers are not looking for motorcycles.
 More likely, they are looking through the narrow, two- wheeled silhouette in search of vehicles that may pose a problem to them.

 Even if a driver does see you coming, you aren’t necessarily safe.
 Motorcycles may appear farther away, and may appear to be traveling slower than they actually are.
 It is common for drivers to pull out in front of motorcyclists, thinking they have plenty of time.
 Too often, they are wrong.
 However, you can do many things to make it easier for others to recognize you and your motorcycle.